 Independent Study

 MSIT's interdisciplinary curriculum provides students with a balanced series of courses to meet their educational and professional needs.
-However, students who wish to pursue subject matter outside the core curriculum—for example, a topic that meets a current on-the-job need—may opt to conduct an independent study in a particular area of interest.
+However, students who wish to pursue subject matter outside the core curriculum may opt to conduct an independent study in an individual area of interest.
 With the program director's approval, students may elect to complete independent study projects in place of up to two regular courses, typically during the second year of the program.

 Recent Independent Study Projects